JeremiahKaren/35percent.github.io/_posts/2018-12-14-mayor-approves-shopping-centre.md

 ![](http://35percent.org/img/traderscompsk.jpeg)

-Come Tuesday, though, Delancey failed to secure planning approval for a vital condition of the shopping centre scheme.
+Come Tuesday, though and Delancey failed to secure planning approval for a vital condition of the shopping centre scheme.
 [After a vibrant demonstration](https://twitter.com/uptheelephant_?lang=en&lang=en)outside Southwark's HQ in Tooley St, including impassioned speeches from the Latin American community,planning sub-committee B deferred a decision on Castle Square, the temporary relocation facility for displaced traders.
 Delancey [must get this approval](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=49413), before it can go any further with the shopping centre redevelopment.

 To make matters worse for Delancey it now looks certain that they will miss the [18 December deadline](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=49413) for concluding the legal S106 agreement that sets the seal on the planning approval.
 This missed deadline [puts the power to refuse](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=49413)the application into the hands of the Director of Planning.